ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

     * `exp`: The expiration time of the WIT (as defined in {{Section 4.1.4 of RFC7519}}).
 WPT lifetimes MUST be short, e.g., on the order of minutes or seconds.
     * `jti`: A unique identifier for the token.
-    * `wth`: Hash of the Workload Identity Token.
-The value, as defined in {{to-wit}}, is the base64url encoding of the SHA-256 hash of the ASCII encoding of the token's value.
+    * `wth`: Hash of the Workload Identity Token, defined in {{to-wit}}.
+The value is the base64url encoding of the SHA-256 hash of the ASCII encoding of the token's value.
     * `ath`: Hash of the OAuth access token, if present in the request, which might convey end-user identity and authorization context of the request.
 The value, as per {{Section 4.1 of RFC9449}}, is the base64url encoding of the SHA-256 hash of the ASCII encoding of the access token's value.